NorESMhub/NorESM/README.md

   - release-noresm2.0.1 - NorESM2 version, initial preliminary release of CMIP6 version, April  2020

-  - release-noresm2.0.2 - Release of NorESM2.0.2 20 July 2020, available to reproduce CMIP6 results of NorESM2
+  - release-noresm2.0.2 - Release of NorESM2.0.2 20th of July 2020, available to reproduce CMIP6 results of NorESM2

+  - release-noresm2.0.3 - Release of NorESM2.0.3 7th of April 2021, available to reproduce CMIP6 results of NorESM2.
+Betzy settings included

+  - release-noresm2.0.4 - Release of NorESM2.0.4 9th of April 2020, available to reproduce CMIP6 results of NorESM2.
+Additional Fram and Betzy settings included

+For a detailed description of the NorESM2.0.X releases, please see :ref:`releases`